nearaman/codenanshu-2/content/tutorials/create-keyboard-shortcut-in-javascript.md

 ---
-title: "Create Keyboard Shortcut in Javascript"
+title: Create Keyboard Shortcut in Javascript
-date: "2021-07-11"
-description: "Handling keyboard shortcuts in JavaScript Keyboard shortcuts are not only for desktop applications.
-You can also create shortcuts for web applications,"
+description: Handling keyboard shortcuts in JavaScript Keyboard shortcuts are not only for desktop applications.
+You can also create shortcuts for web applications,
+date: 2021-07-11
 image: ./Handling-keyboard-shortcuts-in-JavaScript.png
-slug: "create-keyboard-shortcut-in-javascript"
+slug: create-keyboard-shortcut-in-javascript
-category: "tutorials"
+category: tutorials
+thumbnail: ../assets/create-keyboard-shortcut-in-javascript.png
 ---

 Keyboard shortcuts are not only for desktop applications.
 You can also create shortcuts for web applications, which can come in handly in your MPA or SPA apps.
 Read on to find out how to create keyboard shortcuts in JavaScript.